-Ivy’s clinging habits, and long-lasting foliage that stayed green through the cold winters led medieval Europeans to use the plant as a symbol of fidelity in marriage.
+Ivy’s clinging habits and long-lasting foliage that stayed green through the cold winters led medieval Europeans to use the plant as a symbol of fidelity in marriage.
 It was often gifted to newlyweds and newborn babies.

 To early Christians, evergreen ivy also symbolized the eternal life of the soul.
 This connection can be seen in paintings such as Lorenzo Lotto’s Venus and Cupid.

-During the Romantic era of the late 1700 and early 1800s, artists often depicted gothic ruins covered with clinging ivy.
+During the Romantic era of the late 1700s and early 1800s, artists often depicted gothic ruins covered with clinging ivy.
 Examples include Visitor to a Moonlit Churchyard and Netley Abbey by Moonlight.

-In the U.S., the eight exclusive universities are known as the “Ivy League” are thought to be named for the vines growing up their storied walls.
+In the U.S., the eight exclusive universities known as the “Ivy League” are thought to be named for the vines growing up their storied walls.
 Many poems and novels use the term, such as Salinger’s Catcher in the Rye.

-Suitable Gifting Occasions for Ivy Flowers
+Suitable Gifting Occasions

-Ivy Flower FAQ:
+Ivy Flower FAQs: